 3) Yes, please infer psu and strata from hhresp file for individual analysis.
 These are the same for all members of a household.

 4) As mentioned before, the only way to correctly analyse ethnic groups is to combine ethnic boost with the rest of the sample.
 If fact, it is already combined.
 As a rule of thumb, your syntax will be correct if you /never/ use emboost variable in it.
 And yes, a_psu_dv, a_strata_dv and a_indinus_xw used with svyset command should correctly account for complex sample design in your analysis.

 Best of luck :)

-#3 Updated by Sung Park about 8 years ago
+#3 Updated by Sung Park over 8 years ago

 Thank you so much for your response!

 I have one last question: I AM interested in studying ethnic minorities (those that are in the EM boost sample, as well as those from the low-density areas) only, and plan to run a regression.
 My dependent variable is constructed from a question that is NOT associated with the 5 extra minutes.
 However, I have one independent variable (out of maybe 10 or so independent variables) in my regression that IS based on a question that is part of the extra 5 minutes.
 Would I use the weight a_ind5mus_xw?

 I think so, but I just wanted to confirm with you.
 Thanks very much.